dan7800/VulnerableAndroidAppOracle/Vulnerabilities/DataOverHTTP/README.md

 # Secure HTTP Requests
 ### Background
-In Android, we use HTTP to exchange data between the client and the server.
+In Android, we use HTTP (HyperText Transfer Protocol) to exchange data between the client and the server.
 Sometimes, we send sensitive data, like username and password or user location from client to server over HTTP.
 Keep in mind that this request will move over the network.
 When this data is in transit, it is very easy for a hacker to intercept.
 Many people could interrupt and read this request data, so we must protect it.
 We will demonstrate an example of how to send sensitive data between client to server over HTTP.
 We will then explain how hackers could read this data, along with suggestions of how to protect against this.
 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/DataOverHTTP/image1.png" alt="Image">